madacol/blog/install youtube-dl in android.md

 ---
-tags: tutorial, android, ssh, youtube-dl, termux, download, english
+tags: tutorial, android, ssh, yt-dlp, termux, download, english
 ---

-# Tutorial to install [youtube-dl](https://github.com/ytdl-org/youtube-dl/) in android
+# Tutorial to install [yt-dlp](https://github.com/yt-dlp/yt-dlp) in android

+*This tutorial was originally written for the famous [youtube-dl](https://github.com/ytdl-org/youtube-dl/) (R.I.P) and later adapted to its successor [yt-dlp](https://github.com/yt-dlp/yt-dlp), the adaptation hasn't been well tested*

+---

 Based on <https://www.reddit.com/r/Piracy/comments/baufql/youtubedl_the_easy_way_on_android/>